cyberphor/knowledge-base/cloud/README.md

 ![cloud-server-models.png](/cloud/cloud-service-models.png)

 ## Service Deployment Models
 Cloud services can be deployed using one of the four models described below.
+The decision to pick one over the other is based on security.

 **Private**
 In a Private cloud service deployment model, a single customer owns the cloud and access is restricted to its employees.